rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/awareness/sonicwall-information-security-alert-service-and-windows-server-2012-end-of-life.md

 <img src="/Levels/twt-logo.png" height="100">
-There's never a quiet month in cyber security, but over the past month at least it's felt like it's happening to other people (the Trusts seemed to be unaffected by the MOVEit breach, and with one of the largest botnets largely dormant phishing attacks are down).
+There's never a quiet month in cyber security, but over the past month at least it's felt like it was happening to other people (the Trusts seemed to be unaffected by the MOVEit breach, and with one of the largest botnets largely dormant phishing attacks are down).
+However there are a couple of things Wildlife Trusts should be aware of, set out below.
 As always, if you have any questions comment on the post or send me an email.

 # Urgent Security Notice for SonicWall GMS/Analytics
 Yesterday (12th July) SonicWall issued an [Urgent Security Notice](https://www.sonicwall.com/support/product-notification/urgent-security-notice-sonicwall-gms-analytics-impacted-by-suite-of-vulnerabilities/230710150218060/) for SonicWall GMS/Analytics, their Global Management System for managing multiple SonicWall or Dell X-Series devices (only likely in the larger Trusts with multiple SonicWall devices).